 If you are not sure if you are an Arizona resident for state income tax purposes, we may be able to help.
-The department has issued Income Tax Procedure, ITP 92-1, on determining residency status.
+For help on determining residency status, see the department's procedure, ITP 92-1, Procedure For Determining Residency Status.